 Turkish Lira Forecast & Price Prediction – Summary

-- Turkish Lira Forecast for the Next 5 Years and Beyond: Agencies and banks continue to forecast a Turkish Lira decline in the next years under Erdogan.
+- Turkish Lira forecast for the next 5 years: Agencies and banks continue to forecast a Turkish Lira decline in the next years under Erdogan.
 The most bearish 5-year Turkish Lira price predictions see the USD/TRY trading as high as 85-90.

 High-interest rate currencies like the Turkish lira are very attractive to those who are aiming for swap points in forex trading.
 However, for beginners, trading for Turkish lira swap points carries a great deal of risk.